Research Labs & Centers

 Computer Labs

 Substantial computing facilities are available to MGIS students.
 Students have access to all departmental lab facilities.
-The geography department has two primary computer labs.
-The largest lab, the Geographic Analysis and Mapping Lab (GAML), contains high-end computers and is used for many of the GIS courses.
-Computers in this lab are typically replaced on a three-year cycle.
-The Advanced GIS Lab is a smaller facility used for research only and students have access to this lab at all times.
-It houses a number of workstations, plus a variety of peripheral devices.
+The geography department has one primary teaching computer lab, the Geographic Analysis and Mapping Lab (GAML), which contains high-end computers and is used for many of the GIS courses.
+The GeoCommons is an innovative, collaborative learning space (see below).
 Students have access to a wide range of geospatial and related software.
-Numerous drawing, statistical, and programming packages are also available.
-More specialized computer equipment, housed in other departmental labs, is also available for specific projects.
+The MGIS program also has a dedicated computer support specialist who maintains the technology in the departmental labs.

 U-Spatial and The Spatial University